gillyfev/Digital-Tools-for-Research/Pandoc.md

 # Set up
 To set up:
-+ Install BetterBibTex plugin
++ Install BetterBibTex plugin in Zotero
-+ Export bibliographic library
++ Export bibliographic library from Zotero to working folder
-+ Install Pandoc
++ Install Pandoc onto your PC
-+ Download CSL file
++ Download CSL file to working folder
-+ Create reference document
++ Create reference document in working folder

 # Creating documents
 1. Export from Scrivener